Jurager/teams/README.md

 Groups
 -------------------------------------------

-Users within teams can be organized into groups, each with its own set of permissions.
+Users within teams can be organized into groups, each with its own set of abilities.

 > [!NOTE]
 > Access rights granted to a group of users take precedence over rights granted to a user within a team.